amitripttyline/Library-Management-System/README.md

 # Library-Management-System
-System design for LMS and implented in java springBoot
+System design for LMS and implemented in java spring-boot